Jean-Marie Massaud: Biography

-Massaud has said he draws design inspiration from the thoughtful elegance of Charles & Ray Eames, the eclecticism of Philippe Starck and Castiglioni Brothers, the sharpness of Antonio Citterio, and the expansive creativity of Leonardo da Vinci and Thomas Edison.
+Jean-Marie Massaud has said he draws design inspiration from the thoughtful elegance of Charles & Ray Eames, the eclecticism of Philippe Starck and Castiglioni Brothers, the sharpness of Antonio Citterio, and the expansive creativity of Leonardo da Vinci and Thomas Edison.

-Jean Marie Massaud's approach to design - whether furniture, cars, interior design, architecture or urban planning - begins with the idea of innovation in terms of environmental sustainability, economic efficiency and collective and individual well-being.
+Jean-Marie Massaud's approach to design – whether furniture, cars, interior design, architecture or urban planning – begins with the quality of experience and the idea of innovation in terms of environmental sustainability, economic efficiency and collective and individual well-being.
 The aim of his work is to create organic projects that connect people and nature.
 Nature, in fact, is the primary source of inspiration for the designer, who pursues solutions that can arouse emotions in their users.
-The result is an unmistakable style characterised by simple elements, essential lines and extraordinary lightness.
+The result is an unmistakable signature characterised by simple elements, essential lines and extraordinary lightness.

-Massaud has taught at Domus Academy in Milan and the European Institute of Design in Turin.
-He also received numerous prizes and awards, including the ADI Compasso d'Oro in 2011 for the Yale sofa by MDF Italia; the 2012 Wallpaper Design Award for the Seax folding chair by Dedon; the 2012 Red Dot Design Award Best of the Best for the best radiator with Blow, created for Cordivari Design.
-This was followed by the 2014 Wallpaper Design Awards in the "Best Room Mates" category for Poltrona Frau's GranTorino modular sofa collection and, that same year, the Muuuz International Award for the Airberg sofa for Offecct.
-Massaud also designed the Green Island seating collection for Offecct, winner of the Green Good Design Award in 2016.
 His works have been awarded several prizes and many of his designs are nowadays on show in the design collections of the major museums worldwide: from Amsterdam, Chicago, London, Paris and Zurich: from the permanent collection of the Musée National d'Art Moderne de Paris to the permanent collections of the Museum für Gestaltung, Zürich, of The Chicago Athenaeum- Museum of Architecture and Design, of The Stedelijk Museum, Amsterdam and of The Musée des arts Décoratifs, Paris.